Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: Mapping Mechanism Between Data Randomness and SAR Imaging

 \subsection{OFDM-SAR Imaging Metrics}

-One may exploit the MSE of the entire SAR profile as a possible imaging metric.
+In scenarios where both sidelobe structure and noise are affected by the modulation randomness and TF-filtering schemes, it is desirable to adopt a unified metric that jointly captures these effects.
+To this end, one may exploit the MSE of the entire SAR profile as a possible imaging metric.
 However, it is generally not practical, since the ground-truth RCS distribution of all scatterers is unknown in real scenes, making it impossible to compute the grid/pixel-wise error between the reconstructed image and the ideal reference.
 Moreover, the large dynamic range of RCS values causes the MSE to be dominated by a few strong scatterers, which fails to reflect the regional image quality\footnote{To address this limitation, the structural similarity index measure (SSIM) \cite{wang2004image} is used to evaluate image quality in a perceptually meaningful way.
 Instead of measuring absolute intensity deviations, SSIM compares local patterns of luminance, contrast, and structure between two images within a sliding window.
 This normalization suppresses the dominance of strong reflections and allows for a more balanced assessment of structural fidelity across different intensity levels.
 Nevertheless, both MSE and SSIM are reference-dependent metrics that require a ground-truth image for comparison.}.
 Therefore, SAR image quality is typically assessed using physical or statistical indicators that can be directly derived from the reconstructed image, such as the above mentioned point target-related metrics, which are free of reference images.

 Nevertheless, in this subsection, we demonstrate that the normalized MSE (NMSE) of a known reference point target (i.e., the corner reflector) can serve as a relatively comprehensive and practically relevant SAR imaging metric, and elucidate its relationship with the conventional metrics.
 To proceed, we first derive the average imaging profile, i.e., the expectation of the squared modulus of (\ref{equ11}), expressed as